-- (a) On April 1, 2014, Generation assumed operational control of CENG's nuclear fleet.
-As a result, the 2015 financial results include CENG's revenue net of purchased power and fuel expense on a fully consolidated basis. - (b) Includes purchases and sales from third parties and affiliated sales to ComEd, PECO and BGE. - (c) Other Power Regions include the South, West and Canada, which are not considered individually significant. - (d) Other represents activities not allocated to a region.
+(a) On April 1, 2014, Generation assumed operational control of CENG's nuclear fleet.
+As a result, starting on April 1, 2014, CENG's revenue net of purchased

+- power and fuel expense are included on a fully consolidated basis. - (b) Includes purchases and sales from third parties and affiliated sales to ComEd, PECO and BGE. - (c) Other Power Regions includes the South, West and Canada. - (d) Other represents activities not allocated to a region.
 See text above for a description of included activities.
-Also includes amortization of intangible assets related to commodity contracts recorded at fair value of \$38 million increase to RNF and \$42 million decrease to RNF for the three months ended March 31, 2015 and 2014, respectively, unrealized mark-to-market gains of \$162 million and losses of \$730 million for the three months ended March 31, 2015 and 2014, respectively, and the elimination of intersegment revenue net of purchased power and fuel expense.
+Also includes a \$24 million increase to RNF and a \$92 million decrease to RNF for the amortization of intangible assets related to commodity contracts for the six months ended June 30, 2015 and 2014, respectively, unrealized mark-to-market gains of \$397 million and losses of \$744 million for the six months ended June 30, 2015 and 2014, respectively, and the elimination of intersegment revenue net of purchased power and fuel expense.